Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-01-13-volume-rendering-with-webgl.md

 may not be normalized when we get them in the fragment shader, so we'll still need to normalize them.

-We'll render the bounding box as a unit cube  $$[0, 1]$$ cube, and scale it by the volume axes to support non-uniform sized volumes.
+We'll render the bounding box as a unit $$[0, 1]$$ cube, and scale it by the volume axes to support non-uniform sized volumes.
 The eye position is transformed into the unit cube, and the ray direction is computed in this space.
-Ray marching in the unit cube space will allow us to simplify our texture sampling operations during the ray marching, since we'll already be in the
+Raymarching in the unit cube space will allow us to simplify our texture sampling operations during the raymarching in the fragment shader, since we'll already be in the
-$$[0, 1]$$ texture coordinate space for the 3D volume.
+$$[0, 1]$$ texture coordinate space of the 3D volume.

-The vertex shader we'll use is shown below, the rasterized back faces colored by the view ray direction is shown in Figure 7.
+The vertex shader we'll use is shown below, the rasterized back faces colored by the view ray direction are shown in Figure 7.

 {% highlight glsl %}
 #version 300 es